Back to jobs

 Remote, United States

 CodePath is the largest educator of college computer science students in the country.
-We have trained over 40,000 students from 1,000+ universities.
-Our partners include Amazon, Google, Meta, and 4,000+ companies across the industry.
-We’ve been training the next generation of technical talent for nearly a decade, and we just launched a $150M initiative with Anthropic, building one of the most ambitious AI workforce programs in the world.
+We've trained over 40,000 students from 1,000+ universities, and our partners include Amazon, Google, and other leading technology companies.
+We've spent nearly a decade training the next generation of technical talent, and we just launched a $150M initiative with Anthropic, building one of the most ambitious AI workforce programs in the world.

 We're now expanding into new markets and scaling our team so we can move at the speed AI is transforming the workforce.
 People joining CodePath now will have the opportunity to help architect the next frontier of our work.

-We are building toward millions of learners, hundreds of millions in revenue, and billions in economic impact for a generation of technical talent who have historically been locked out of tech.
-If you want to own something and be part of a 0-to-1 journey at an organization moving at the speed of AI, we think you’d love it here.
+We believe technical skill is the fastest way to turn raw talent into real opportunity.
+We train the engineers the AI era runs on, building toward millions of learners, hundreds of millions in revenue, and billions in economic impact.
+If you want to own something and be part of a 0-to-1 journey at an organization moving at the speed of AI, this is the place to build it.

 About the Role